nmfs-fish-tools/SSMSE/JOSS/paper.md

 and less variability in yields is not surprising given that the level of spawning biomass that results in maximum sustainable yield is closer to
-$SPR_{45}$ than to $SPR_{30}$ for these populations ($SSB_{MSY}$ was the same regardless if there were episodic spkes of natural mortality or not in the OMs).
+$SPR_{45}$ than to $SPR_{30}$ for these populations ($SSB_{MSY}$ was the same regardless if there were episodic spikes of natural mortality or not in the OMs).
 @harfordetal2018 used a custom-built MSE and found that managing with more precaution in the face of episodic natural mortality spikes resulted in lower probabilities of overfishing and being overfished, but at the expense of lower